laravel/docs/requests.md

     $request->merge(['votes' => 0]);

+Note that should a key exist, it'll overwite any existing data.
 The `mergeIfMissing` method may be used to merge input into the request if the corresponding keys do not already exist within the request's input data:

     $request->mergeIfMissing(['votes' => 0]);